DSSanjaya5/Automotive-Radar-Data-Communication-and-Simulation-Using-ROS/Visioners_ROS.md

 ## Algorithm ##

 ### Data Generation ###
-The sensor data generation can be done by generating points using random number generating functions which are part of standard Library of C++.
+The sensor data generation can be done in PC1 by generating points using random number generating functions which are part of standard Library of C++.
 Some of the random distribution functions are:
 * Uniform_int_distribution
 * Uniform_real_distribution
 * normal_distribution